Author ‚Social insurance in Germany‘ and ‚Artists‘ Social Security Fund‘: Dr. Carroll Haak, Deutsche Rentenversicherung Bund, Berlin

 Social legislation is largely subject to national laws: Although health insurances, pension schemes, and unemployment insurances are not standardized within the EU, they are coordinated by EU regulations.

 In countries outside the EU, varying regulations apply or social security systems exist only in certain areas or not at all.
-Germany has concluded social security agreements with a number of countries that also govern coverage of internationally active artists.
+Germany has concluded social security agreements with a number of countries that also govern coverage of internationally active artists and creatives.

 A German freelance dancer visits the Czech Republic for several months to work there.
 Does he/she remain insured in Germany?
 Does Europe have a unified social security system? (see social security in Europe)